Understanding Math by Making Connections

 Math to Math Connections

-Math to math connections help our students see how new concepts build on ideas they already learned.
+Math to math connections help students see how new concepts build on ideas they already learned.
 This is one of the most impactful ways to deepen mathematical thinking.
 If some of your students previously used area models to understand multiplication, they can apply that same visual model when learning fraction multiplication.
-When our students see how math concepts build on each other, learning becomes less intimidating.
+When students see how math concepts build on each other, learning becomes less intimidating.

 Math to World Connections